“Hey Hon, have you seen my…?”

-I was opening a package of LED lights in our kitchen, a kitchen that was unusually clean in anticipation of company, so I did not lose the scissors in the typical clutter.
+I was opening a package of LED lights in our kitchen, a kitchen that is unusually clean in anticipation of company, so I did not lose the scissors in the typical clutter.

 Still, I managed to do it and had to yell to my wife for assistance.
-I did not call her out of the hope that she knows where I laid the scissors down, rather I called her to invite the humiliation that is the cost for finding anything in our household.
+I did not call her out of the hope that she knew where they were, rather I called her to invite the humiliation that is the cost for finding anything in our household.

 “If you would just put things where they belong,” she shouted back across the house, “you would find them.”

 I do not believe her.

 The place where the scissors belong is in a large clay crock that rests on the counter on the far side of the refrigerator.

 An alternate place where the scissors belong is in the junk drawer.
 I can’t honestly say they are not in the junk drawer, because one can never fully search the drawer.
 It is such a mess that it defies most human efforts in that regard.

 The other place they belong is in the shed on my workbench.
 The shed is too far from the house for me to have walked there and back in less than a minute so I doubted they could be there – still I ran as fast as I could to check – just to be sure.

 The other place the scissors belong is under the dining room table.
 I do not put things there myself – but the cats do and I would not put it past them in this instance.

 Not there either.